I am always rather bemused when people have owning their own home as an aspiration.

 Top tips for first time tenants

-Whether you are renting a furnished or unfurnished property, you will need contents insurance.
+Insurance Whether you are renting a furnished or unfurnished property, you will need contents insurance.
 You’d be surprised at how much your CD collection is actually worth!
 Do people even have CDs anymore?
-Your landlord will have purchase landlords insurance from HomeLet or somewhere similar to cover the building and any furnishings provided with the property.
+Your landlord will have purchased landlords insurance to cover the building and any furnishings provided with the property.

 Scope out the local area If possible, visit an area a few times at different times of the day.
 Try not to look too suspicious as you check out your neighbours and the neighbourhood.
 If you have a young family, you don’t want to discover you’ve moved into the middle of lots of student houses (trust me, you really don’t), but you DO want to research schools in the area.
 Take time to suss out what facilities are nearby and what public transport serves the area.
 You don’t want to move into a home to discover your new neighbour has a Hound of the Baskervilles and there isn’t a shop nearby to buy to wine to drown your woes!